Blog · AI

 - secrets and access rules exclusively on the server side

-On the Figma side: what increases the quality
+On the Figma side: what improves quality

 - Limited but intentional variants (size, state, intent)

-- Frames that are not too heavy: less noise, more signal
+- Lightweight frames: less noise, more signal

-The LLM should include:
+The LLM must understand:

-- your conventions (naming, folders, lint)
+- your conventions (naming, folders, linting)

 - your existing components

-Simple rules that avoid 80% of worries
+Simple rules that prevent 80% of issues

-- No secrets in the client, everything goes through the server
+- No secrets in the client—everything goes through the server

 - Separate environments (dev, staging, prod)